TimethyToenails/spammerpy/README.md

 how to install:

-1. install requirements through requirments.txt
+1. install requirements within requirments.txt
 2. run the main.py
 3. profit!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!